 Volunteer Opportunity During Recreation Study Hall in the Library

 Please consider volunteering in our library during recreation study hall hours 11:00am-1:00pm.
 Volunteers can help by accepting passes from students, reshelving books and monitoring students while in the library. https://www.signupgenius.com/go/4090545ADAB2EA64-derby3

 BPS is happy to announce that PowerSchool Registration, powered by InfoSnap, is also being implemented for Athletic Registration.
 You may find the link, by clicking here:

 As a reminder, this is an online student registration/data validation system, which allows the district to verify all student demographics, emergency and medical information, prior to the start of the athletic season.
 It is critical to ensure we have the most up-to-date contact and medical information for all students.
 The system is a secure and green process supporting our focus on safety and security.
 Electronic registration platforms of all kinds engage parents to ensure that information is entered properly, significantly reducing errors.
 The system will also allow families to electronically sign the annual permission forms.
-Reminder: you must still submit a physical to the Athletic Offices prior to participating.
+Reminder: You must still submit a physical to Mrs. Guise in the main office prior to participating.
 All physicals must be dated after April 15, 2019.
 Your student can drop it off, or you can email it (email@example.com) or fax it at (248-203-4948).

 The fundamental goal of Derby middle school is to develop confident, compassionate, intellectually curious young people, who are well prepared to excel throughout their high school years and beyond.
 Excitement and enthusiasm are two words that describe our middle school students.
 It is a unique time in children's lives when they can fully explore new activities, interests, and ideas.